zelo2000/asp-net-core-api-integration-testing/README.md

 - Web API to manage orders
 - Use User API to get information about user who create order
-- Tree layer architecture (with hardcoded data access layer)
+- Three-layer architecture (with hardcoded data access layer)

 ### Technologies and libraries: